isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Ideally, that `Ensured` should be part of the interface that's not easily done.
 For now, we place it in the definition (function body).

 **Enforcement**: (Not enforceable) Finding the variety of ways postconditions can be asserted is not feasible.
-Warning about those that can be easily identfied (assert()) has questionable value in the absence of a language facility.
+Warning about those that can be easily identified (assert()) has questionable value in the absence of a language facility.

 <a name="Ri-concepts"></a>